Aleph1-9012/Tsugumori/README.md

-> Forked and re-themed as **Sidonia/Tsugumori** by Aleph1-9012 — Knights of Sidonia inspired palette.
+**Sidonia/Tsugumori** by Aleph1-9012 — Knights of Sidonia inspired palette.

 > [!WARNING]